rzalfahmy/clt-backend-test/readme.md

 ### Submission
-The deadline for this assignment is 3 days from the date you receive the email about this assignment.
-Please ensure you complete the assignment within this timeframe.
+Please note that the specific deadline for this assignment will be provided in the email.
+Kindly ensure that you complete the assignment within the timeframe stated.

 ### Demo
 Please attach a demo video or a live project link here.
 (Update this section when you submit your assignment)